Meta Shares Fall After Q1 Revenue Beat and Increased 2026 AI Spending Forecast

 Key Facts

-- The company raised its 2026 capital expenditure forecast to a range of $125 billion to $145 billion.
+- The company raised its 2026 capital expenditure forecast to between $125 billion and $145 billion, citing AI investments.

-- Meta's stock declined by more than 6% in after-hours trading following the earnings report.
+- Meta's stock declined more than 6% after hours following the announcement of increased spending plans.

 - Meta warned of ongoing scrutiny regarding youth-related issues on its platforms.